everypinio/hardpy/examples/full_capabilities/README.md

 Then open [http://localhost:8000](http://localhost:8000) and press **Start**.

 No database is needed.
-The run state is stored as JSON files in `.hardpy`, and the report of each finished run is written to `reports`.
+The run state is stored as JSON files in `.jig`, and the report of each finished run is written to `reports`.

 ## What it covers